davidkopp/termux-scripts/README.md

 **Multi-repo setup:**

-Multi-repo setup means that you have multiple Git repository that you want to sync.
+Multi-repo setup means that you have multiple Git repositories that you want to sync.
-The path to the respective repository must be provided as an argument for each script later on (e.g. `sync.sh ~/storage/shared/git/notes`).
+The path to a single repository must be provided as an argument for each script later on (e.g. `sync.sh ~/storage/shared/git/notes`).
-There must be no file `repo.conf` in your home directory, otherwise the path configured in the file will be used instead!
-For setting up a git repository in a multi-repo setup, provide the path to the git repo as an argument to the script:
+For setting up a git repository in a multi-repo setup, provide the path to the git repo as an argument to the setup script:

 ```sh
 ./setup-git-repo.sh path-to-repo branch-name